katiesteckles/Digital-Making/explore.md

 [Start here](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera).
 But it's probably a good idea to use the Thonny editor you started with rather than IDLE, as suggested in the tutorial.

 The 'final' code (which you might like to explore) is [something like this](code/camera_effects.py).
 You could try controlling it with some buttons (from the previous example) to set the desired effect?

+## Micro:Bit puppet

+This is a prototype made by a student, which uses the Micro:Bit's internal accelerometers to control three servos.

+## Scrollphat / ScrollphatHD

+This is a neat little LED display for Raspberry Pis.
+You'll find example Python code in `~/Pimoroni/`.

+## UnicornHAT HD

+My eyes!

+Loads of NeoPixels, and a Python library to make them work (in `~/Pimoroni/`).
+There are some oddities, however.
+Oh, and don't stare at the lights for too long.